 v. https://swifterm.com/guide-to-e-commerce-fashion-email-marketing/

-The purpose of this article is to address two extremes, the first, the experienced marketing stalwart, been there, seen it and done it all before, consequently employed by a market leading retailer.
-The other the impoverished start-up business owner, looking for the easiest way to make the most money possible, immediately and without risk, yet with very little time either.
+The purpose of this article is to address two extremes, the first, is the experienced marketing stalwart, who has been there, seen it and done it all before, consequently employed by a market-leading retailer.
+The other is the impoverished start-up business owner, looking for the easiest way to make the most money possible, immediately and without risk, yet with very little time either.

 Marketing aficionados will tell you that multichannel campaigns are today’s best practice, and that’s true.
 Savvy marketers will use every combination of social media, direct mail, chat, display ads, SMS, web landing pages, and even the metaverse to get their messages in front of consumers.
 But it may surprise you to learn just how central email is to many successful digital campaigns.

-According to recent research by HubSpot, a, full 64% of small businesses use email to reach customers—a higher rate than for any other digital channels save social media and websites.
-And whether it was due to isolation during the global pandemic or for some other reason, 77% of marketers saw increased customer engagement with email in 2021 versus 2020.
+According to recent research by HubSpot, a full 64% of small businesses use email to reach customers—a higher rate than for any other digital channels save social media and websites.
+Whether it was due to isolation during the global pandemic or for some other reason, 77% of marketers saw increased customer engagement with email last year compared to the year before.
 Little surprise, then, that four out of five survey respondents said they’d rather give up on social media than on email

 However, one important change for email marketing has been the increase in engagement on mobile devices, rather than PCs.
 Mobile users access emails throughout the day and wherever they are.
 Thanks to Apple Pay and Google Pay services, smartphones have also evolved as mobile payment solutions.
 This can make mobile email a one-stop shop allowing customers to go from marketing to purchase in a single session.